 I enjoy working together with colleagues across different fields in economics.
 I also enjoy interacting and working with colleagues across the spectrum of disciplines.
 My leadership experience spans a range of positions, including departmental leadership, university leadership, and leadership in the profession.
 To be a leader of one’s own peers, it is necessary to have a collaborative approach to shared governance.
 In this regard, I have a long record of soliciting, discussing, and evaluating input from a variety of stakeholders.
 I strive to develop consensus even if this sometimes takes longer, because effective implementation is facilitated with greater stakeholder buy-in.
 My values include fair treatment for everyone, collaborative goal-setting, shared governance, clear and respectful communication, and honoring commitments.
-As a matter of principle, I extend my hand to anyone willing to work together as part of a team for the good of the whole.

 A summary of some of my leadership accomplishments classified into broad categories is included below.

 During my tenure as Associate Chair and Director of Graduate Programs for Economics, as part of my overall vision to improve academic achievement and lead the department to greater excellence, I designed, developed, and implemented an extensive redesign of the PhD program in economics.

 The main goals were to revamp the structure of core courses in the PhD program so that students can take qualifying exams at the end of their first year and move earlier to specializations and research, to maintain excellence in foundational training, to provide more incentives and milestones along the path to final dissertation, and to provide a comprehensive roadmap to students from the beginning of their program journey to its end.